gdmgent-1819-iot/labo-4-hpsmuller/onderzoeksrapport.md

 2. Vervolgens maken we 3 variabelen aan die de waarden van de accelerometer bijhouden.

-   *Declaring the variables that will hold the changes in movement* Xdirection
+   <h4>Declaring the variables that will hold the changes in movement</h4>
+   Xdirection
    Ydirection
    Zdirection